 - what cleaning products should be used

 - how the products should be used, including how much they should be diluted and how long they should be left in contact with the surface, following the manufacturer’s instructions

 - how the products should be stored - in a special place, not in food areas

-Disinfectants kill bacteria and should be used on a visibly clean surface.
+Disinfectants kill bacteria and viruses, and should be used on a visibly clean surface.
 They do not work effectively if the surface is covered in grease or visible dirt.
 It is also important that you leave the product on the surface for the time specified in the instructions.

 Sanitisers can be used to both clean and disinfect as part of a two-stage approach.
 First use the sanitiser to clean the surface, removing any:

 Re-apply to the visibly clean surface and leave for the required time to disinfect the surface.

 If the cleaning and disinfecting products you routinely use are not available, you should seek approved, food-safe alternatives with equivalent and effective properties.